Why Dogs Greatly Benefit Those With Autism

 Training is an important aspect to consider when utilizing dogs for therapy or emotional support.
 Some breeds are much more trainable than others, making them ideal support animals for those with autism.

-Labradors are among the most trainable and intelligent breeds within the dog kingdom; thus, they stand out as one of the best breeds for service of all kinds.
+Labradors are among the most trainable and intelligent breeds within the dog kingdom; thus, they stand out as one of the best species for service of all kinds.

 Along with their intelligence, Labs also tend to display a fierce loyalty, as they are pack-oriented.
 They quickly form bonds, which is another benefit for those with autism.

 Autistic individuals often have difficulty forming bonds with people but find it much easier to connect with animals.
-In fact, a 2014 study showed that 94% of families with a dog and a child on the autism spectrum reported that their child had a strong bond with the family dog.
+A 2014 study showed that 94% of families with a dog and a child on the autism spectrum reported that their child had a strong bond with the family dog.